mringsby/Drowsy-Driver/README.md

 - **Maximum Eye Closure Duration**: Longest continuous period eyes were closed (in seconds)
 - **PERCLOS Percentage**: Drowsiness indicator based on eye closure time over 60-second window
 - **Drowsiness Level 1-5**: Indicator to show what drowsiness level the user currently is on

+### Buzzer Alerts
+- Activates when drowsiness level reaches 4 or 5
+- Activates when user closes eyes for more than 0.5 seconds